-Japanese chef Chiho Kanzaki ties up with chef Marcelo Di Giacomo from Argentina to start Virtus, a trendy restaurant in Paris.
-Kanzaki has come a long way from when she first visited France more than 10 years ago without a job and not speaking much French.
-After some time, she decided to head back to Japan and spent five years building up experience at Miraville in Tokyo.
+Japanese chef Chiho Kanzaki tied up with chef Marcelo Di Giacomo from Argentina to start Virtus, a trendy restaurant in Paris.
+Kanzaki has come a long way from when she first visited France more than 10 years ago with neither a job nor the ability to speak French.
+After some time, she decided to head back to Japan and spent five years earning her chops at Miraville in Tokyo.
 At 27, she returned to France and spent seven years at Mauro Colagreco's Mirazur.

 What Our Inspectors Say: "Welcome to the headquarters of a couple (they were chefs at Mirazur, in Menton).
 She is of Japanese origin, he is from Argentina.
 Vegetables take the limelight in their pared-down, refined recipes, which feature a tantalizing marriage of flavors.
 The set lunch menu is wonderfully affordable."

-Ayumi Sugiyama double hats as manager and pastry chef of Accents Table Bourse in Paris.
+Ayumi Sugiyama wears double hats as both the manager and pastry chef of Accents Table Bourse in Paris.
 A graduate of Tsuji Culinary Institute in Osaka, she worked in various restaurants such as La Truffière, where she met chef Romain Mahi.
 Mahi and Sugiyama would go on to start Accents Table Bourse in 2016.
-Dessert creations include white chocolate and clementine cream with mont blanc and kumquat, and meringue with lychee, pomelo and yuzu.
+Her dessert creations include white chocolate and clementine cream with mont blanc and kumquat, and meringue with lychee, pomelo and yuzu.

 What Our Inspectors Say: "This pleasant place, which is close to the Paris Bourse and run by a Japanese pastry chef, combines classic recipes and more cutting-edge creations.
 The flavors are pleasant, the preparations are precise, and the lièvre à la royale (hare) is excellent.
 A delicious white chocolate cream flavored with green tea is the icing on the cake of this impeccable experience.
 Very friendly, professional service."

-Chef Virginie Giboire fulfills her childhood dream by returning to her hometown in Rennes to open her modern French restaurant.
-A graduate of Ferrandi culinary school in Paris, Giboire has worked under the tutelage of top chefs such as Guy Martin, Thierry Marx and Alain Dutournier.
-Signature dishes include monkfish with gnocchi and veal with Jerusalem artichokes, onions and sage.
+Chef Virginie Giboire fulfilled her childhood dream by returning to her hometown in Rennes to open her modern French restaurant.
+A graduate of the esteemed Ferrandi culinary school in Paris, Giboire has worked under the tutelage of top chefs such as Guy Martin, Thierry Marx and Alain Dutournier.
+Her signature dishes include monkfish with gnocchi and veal with Jerusalem artichokes, onions and sage.

 What Our Inspectors Say: "Back in her hometown, chef Giboire has taken over the controls of the former Azoeñ.
 She proposes very elegant cuisine—made with top-notch ingredients—organized into a short menu.
 Served in a laid-back and intimate atmosphere conducive to sharing confidences."

-Amélie Darvas is the owner and executive chef of Äponem-Auberge du Presbytère, a modern French restaurant that plays with authentic and daring flavors and magnifies them by using fresh produce from markets.
-As a child, she accompanied her step-father, who worked for French chocolate manufacturer Valrhona, on his visits to top French restaurants, which sparked her love for gastronomy.
+Amélie Darvas is the owner and executive chef of Äponem-Auberge du Presbytère, a modern French restaurant that plays with authentic and daring flavors and magnifies their intensity by using fresh produce from markets.
+As a child, Darvas accompanied her step-father, who worked for French chocolate manufacturer Valrhona, on his visits to top French restaurants, which sparked her love for gastronomy.
 Over the years, she has worked at Éric Frechon’s Bristol restaurant, Le Meurice, and started her first restaurant, Hai Kai.
-Last July, she started Äponem-Auberge du Presbytère with Gaby Benicio, who is the sommelier of the house.
+Last July, she started Äponem-Auberge du Presbytère with Gaby Benicio, who is the resident sommelier.